surniaulula/wpsso/readme.txt

 = Social Profiles for Google Search =

-WPSSO provides <a href="https://developers.google.com/structured-data/customize/social-profiles">author (Person) and publisher (Organization) social profiles</a>, <a href="https://developers.google.com/structured-data/customize/logos">publisher (Organization) logo</a>, and <a href="https://developers.google.com/structured-data/site-name">WebSite Site Name</a> in schema.org JSON-LD format for Google Search and their <em>Knowledge Graph</em>.
-The author (Person) markup includes the author's website URL, their profile social sharing image, and all listed contact URLs from their user profile.
-The publisher (Organization) markup includes the website URL, a corporate logo, a default image, and the publisher Facebook, Google+, LinkedIn, Pinterest, and Twitter business pages.
+WPSSO includes support for <a href="https://developers.google.com/structured-data/customize/social-profiles">author (Person) and publisher (Organization) social profiles</a>, <a href="https://developers.google.com/structured-data/customize/logos">publisher (Organization) logo</a>, and <a href="https://developers.google.com/structured-data/site-name">WebSite site name</a> in Schema JSON-LD format for Google Search and their <em>Knowledge Graph</em>.
+The author (Person) markup includes the author's website URL, their social sharing image, and contact URLs.
+The publisher (Organization) markup includes the website URL, a corporate logo, the website default image, and the publisher Facebook, Google+, LinkedIn, Pinterest, and Twitter business pages.

 <div style="clear:both;"></div>

 = User Profile Social Contacts =

-WPSSO Pro allows you to customize the field names, label, and add / remove the following contacts on user profile pages, including [Co-Authors Plus](https://wordpress.org/plugins/co-authors-plus/) guest author profiles:
+WPSSO (Pro version) allows you to customize the field names, label, and add / remove the following contacts on user profile pages, including [Co-Authors Plus](https://wordpress.org/plugins/co-authors-plus/) guest author profiles:

 * AIM
 * Facebook URL